Last updated on February 17th, 2024 at 03:21 am

 Blackness is something you can’t shake.
 No matter how you change your demeanour or appearance, the world will still see you as Black—it’s either something you embrace as part of your identity or continually struggle with as the world feels stacked against you.

 And the sad truth is that it often is.

 But as the saying goes—we don’t divide; we multiply.
-While it’s unjust to lump us all together, on one hand, it’s the very act of lumping us together that give us some of our best traits.
+While it’s unjust to lump us all together, on the one hand, it’s the very act of lumping us together that gives us some of our best traits.
 Resilience.
 Persistence.
-The ability to fight back even when it feels like the world’s pinning us down, and for me, that’s a core aspect of what Blackness is!
+The ability to fight back even when it feels like the world’s pinning us down is a core aspect of what Blackness is for me!

 One man does not a culture make, though—there are 1.2 million other stories that make up the Black Canadian Experience (and counting!), so it’s important that you hear from some of those voices as well so you can see what differs between us and what universally holds us together!